-All hazardous Cargo shipped via the NYANG to Greenland MUST be registered by CPS.
-CPS cargo representatives must be provided with advance notice, and cargo must arrive at least 3 weeks prior to ANG flight date.
+- 1) All hazardous cargo shipped via the NYANG to Greenland MUST be registered by CPS. - 2) CPS cargo representatives must be provided with advance notice of haz cargo's arrival on base. - 3) Cargo must arrive at least 3 weeks prior to requested ANG flight date.